nicholasjackson/consul-gateways-azure/split_k8s_example/README.md

 * Config map containing L7 config
 * Job to load L7 config

-Once up and running the application can be called by curling the web-service
+Once up and running the application can be called by curling the hello

 ```
 ➜ kubectl get svc